 To be able to make use of the Conda Environment Propagation node, you need to follow these steps:

-On your local machine, you should have Conda set up and configured in the Preferences of the KNIME Python Integration as described in the Conda environments section
+On your local machine, you should have Conda set up and configured in the Preferences of the KNIME Python Integration as described in the Prerequisites section

-Open the node configuration dialog and select the Conda environment you want to propagate and the packages to include in the environment in case it will be recreated on a different machine
+Open the node configuration dialog and select the Conda environment you want to propagate and the packages to include in the environment in case it will be recreated on a different machine.
+The packages can be selected automatically via the following buttons:

 The Conda Environment Propagation node outputs a flow variable which contains the necessary information about the Python environment (i.e. the name of the environment and the respective installed packages and versions).
 The flow variable has